Romea/romea-core-gps/README.md

+# ROMEA Core GPS Library

 ## NMEA Data Parsing and Emulation

-This package contains tools to parse and emulate NMEA data coming from GPS reveiver.
+This library contains tools to parse and emulate NMEA data coming from GPS reveiver.
 The following NMEA sentence are supported :

  - **GGA (Global Positioning System Fix Data)**: Provides essential fix data such as time, position, and fix quality.
  - **RMC (Recommended Minimum Navigation Information)**: Includes the recommended minimum data for navigation, such as position, speed, and time.